Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Finite Dimensional Quantum Systems

 \subsubsection{Proof of Distortion Constraint}

 The average distortion for a codebook $k\in \~K$ is given by

-Recall from Section \ref{subsec:proof_of_near_iid} that in order to have a faithful near i.i.d. output state, we need to satisfy the conditions of soft-covering lemma $|\~M||\~L| > 2^{n I(X;W)}$, which is needed for \eqref{eq:softcoveringS11}.
+where $\sigma_{w^n} = \sum_{x^n} P_{X|W}^n (x^n| w^n) \ketbra{x^n}{x^n}$ is the classical decoder channel.
+Recall from Section \ref{subsec:proof_of_near_iid} that in order to have a faithful near IID output state, we need to satisfy the conditions of soft-covering lemma $|\~M||\~L| > 2^{n I(X;W)}$, which is needed for \eqref{eq:softcoveringS11}.
 On the other hand, according to the non-feedback measurement compression theorem \cite{wilde2012information_theoretic_costs}, we need a sum rate of at least $I(XR;W)$ to have a faithful measurement simulation.
-Thus, by setting $|\~K|> 2^{n(I(X R;W) - I(X;W))}$, we define the inter-codebook average state as
+Thus, by setting $|\~K|> 2^{n(I(X R;W) - I(X;W))}$, we define an inter-codebook average state

-Consequently, according to non-feedback measurement compression theorem \cite{wilde2012information_theoretic_costs}, this inter-codebook average state is a faithful simulation of the ideal product measurement system, i.e., for any $\epsilon_{mc}>0$ and for all sufficiently large $n$,
+Consequently, according to non-feedback measurement compression theorem \cite{wilde2012information_theoretic_costs}, this inter-codebook average state is a faithful simulation of the ideal product measurement system; i.e., for any $\epsilon_{mc}>0$ and for all sufficiently large $n$,